tresni/picturepi/README.md

 ### Using feh

 [feh](https://feh.finalrewind.org/) doesn't support animation, but randomization is a nice touch.
 Also, properly vertical alignment on landscape photos.
+Sadly, feh is not compiled with inotify support on Debian/Raspbian.

 ```bash
 sudo apt-get install feh ;